 The William D. Ford Federal Direct Loan program offers low-interest federal loans to students.
-Students may qualify for a subsidized Federal Direct Loan, which is based on financial need.
-Students can also borrow an unsubsidized Federal Direct Loan which is not based on need-that is, regardless of personal or family income level.
-The federal government pays the interest on need-based Federal Direct Loans while the borrower is in school or a deferment status.
-Students with an unsubsidized Federal Direct Loan (one not based on need) are responsible for the interest during in-school and deferment periods.
+Students may qualify for the subsidized Federal Direct Loan, which is based on financial need.
+Students can also apply for the unsubsidized Federal Direct Loan, which is not based on need-that is, regardless of personal or family income level.
+The federal government pays the interest on need-based Federal Direct Loans while the borrower is in school or on deferment status.
+A student with an unsubsidized Federal Direct Loan (one not based on need) is responsible for the interest during in-school and deferment periods.
 The interest rate is 6.8%.
 Loan amounts vary based on grade level and dependency status.
 Repayment begins six months after the student leaves school or when the student's attendance drops below half time.
-For annual award amounts and general repayment terms please see the UMUC Asia Guide to Financial Aid.
+For annual award amounts and general repayment terms, please see the UMUC Asia Guide to Financial Aid.

-The Federal Direct PLUS Loan program enables parents with good credit histories to borrow for a dependent student enrolled in at least 3 credits per 8-week term or 6 credits per Distance Education term.
-It is a non-need-based federal loan program available to parents of undergraduate dependent students.
+The Federal Direct PLUS Loan program enables parents with good credit histories to borrow for a dependent student enrolled at least half-time per "semester."
+It is a nonneed-based federal loan program available to parents of undergraduate dependent students.
 Parents are eligible to borrow up to the cost of education less other financial aid received by the student.
 Repayment begins 60 days after disbursement, though deferments (granted by the Department of Education) may allow for a delay in payment until after the period of enrollment.
-The PLUS interest rate is variable but is capped at 9%.
+The PLUS interest rate is 7.9%.

 Alternative Student Loan programs are also an option for UMUC Asia students.
 Students whose financial aid awards do not meet their financial need may be able to borrow up to their cost of attendance from private student loan programs offered by banks and other lenders.
 These education loans are not federal loans; students borrow directly from and make payments to the lender.
 Alternative student loans typically require a credit check, and often a cosigner.
-Students are generally required to be enrolled at least half time (3 credits per 8-week term or 6 credits per Distance Education term).
-Students with an alternative loan must pay their tuition charges when they register for classes.
+Students are generally required to be enrolled at least half time.
+A student with an alternative loan must pay all tuition charges when registering for classes.
 Registration will not be held pending payment, since alternative loan checks are mailed directly to the borrower.
 There are many lenders who offer alternative student loans.
-Students who are interested in borrowing an alternative student loan should contact the bank of their choice.
+A student who is interested in applying for an alternative student loan should contact a bank or other lender.